 a!isPhoneNumber( phoneNumber, countryCode )

 Returns true if the phoneNumber parameter contains a valid phone number, otherwise returns false.
-A phone number is considered valid if its area code and length are appropriate based upon the value of the countryCode parameter.
+A phone number is considered valid if its area code is valid, the length is appropriate based upon the value of the countryCode parameter, and the number after the area code is not all zeroes.
 This function supports countries and area codes for international numbers.

 Boolean

 The countryCode parameter can include one or more country codes.
 If you provide multiple country codes, the function will return true when it matches one of the provided country codes.
-See a list of country codes.
+See a list of supported country codes below.

 If the phone number does not match any of the provided country codes, the function will return false.